tracespace/tracespace/README.md

 ## contributing

-We'd could use your help maintaining and growing the tracespace ecosystem!
+We could use your help maintaining and growing the tracespace ecosystem!
 Issues and pull requests are greatly appreciated.

 ### development setup